AI Recruitment Software

 Always on monitoring

 We monitor manual grading to ensure data integrity.
-If manually graded responses show a clear bias towards the mention of certain keywords we can detect that the drop in score and flag it whilst removing it from our learning set.
+If manually graded responses show a clear bias toward the mention of certain keywords, we can detect the drop in score and flag it while removing it from our learning set.

 Human approach